jonathanascona/course_guide/README.md

 ### Is this course a data engineering course?

-It is a 'big data programming and analytics' course focused on the data scientist's needs.
-We touch all the same tools that a data engineer would use; however, we focus on how data scientists use those big data tools for management and business decisions.
+It is a 'big data programming and analytics' course on the data scientist's needs.
+We touch all the same tools a data engineer would use; however, we focus on how data scientists use those big data tools for management and business decisions.

-Data engineering is ‘big client’ (building pipelines and tools that touch 1000's) with small daily changes (refine systems and deliver quicker results).
-In contrast, data science is 'small client' (addressing the needs of 10's in management) with ‘big change’ in modeling and data sources (propose the latest methods and demo the data munging and value).
+Data engineering is a ‘big client’ (building pipelines and tools that touch 1000's) with small daily changes (refine systems and deliver quicker results).
+In contrast, data science is a 'small client' (addressing the needs of 10s in management) with ‘big change’ in modeling and data sources (proposing the latest methods and demoing the data munging and value).

-A data engineer would spend more of their time talking with IT and CS partners.
+A data engineer would spend more time talking with IT and CS partners.
 Also, they would interact heavily with the data scientists.
 The data engineer would translate for the data scientist into the IT and CS space, and the data scientist would translate for the data engineer into the business and business need space.
-A data scientist would spend less of their time talking with IT and CS than a data engineer.
+A data scientist would spend less time talking with IT and CS than a data engineer.

-With all of that said, the course is open-ended enough to propose more data engineering applications if it meets the larger project's needs we are tackling.
+With all of that said, the course is open-ended enough to propose more data engineering applications if they meet the needs of the larger project we are tackling.

 ## Competency Assumptions